Mike McCoole

-Mike McCoole (12 March 1837 in Ireland – 17 October 1886 at New Orleans), sometimes spelled McCool, was an Irish-born bare-knuckle boxing champion who came to America at the age of thirteen.
+Mike McCoole (12 March 1837 – 17 October 1886), sometimes spelled McCool, was an Irish-born bare-knuckle boxing champion who came to America at the age of thirteen.
 He claimed the Heavyweight Championship of America in 1866 by defeating boxer Bill Davis after former champion Joe Coburn retired, and lost the title to Tom Allen in 1873.

 Early life

 McCoole was born on 12 March 1837 in Bally Bulay, County Donegal, Ireland, and came to America at the age of only 13, living first in New York, and then moving West, making a home first around Louisville, Kentucky and Cincinnati, Ohio.
 He worked on steam boats hauling freight on the Ohio and the Upper Mississippi, for most of his career.

 McCoole's boxing style was not highly scientific and finessed but aided by his strength, size and a frequent hard right.
 He occasionally used throws against smaller opponents in the hope it would wear them down.
 His first recorded bout was in April, 1858 for a purse of $100 against Bill Nary, a well reputed prize fighter, in Louisville, Kentucky, which he won in seventeen minutes and eight rounds.
 At the age of 22, McCoole defeated William Blake on Twelve Mile Island in the Ohio off Louisville, Kentucky on 29 June 1859 in thirty-seven minutes, and 29 rounds.
 It was a difficult battle, and McCoole had his nose damaged and his eyes nearly closed.
 Tom Jennings, a larger man and desperate hitter, fell to McCoole for a $500 purse in his third match on 2 May 1861, in only thirty-three minutes in New Orleans, Louisiana, McCoole's future home.